dymmond/lilya/docs/en/docs/middleware.md

 When implementing a Pure ASGI middleware, it is like implementing an ASGI application, the first parameter **should always be an app** and the `__call__` should **always return the app**.

-## BaseAuthMiddleware
+## BaseAuthMiddleware & AuthenticationMiddleware

-This is a very special middleware and helps with any authentication middleware that can be used within an **Lilya** application but like everything else, you can design your own.
+These are a very special middlewares and and helps with any authentication middleware that can be used within an **Lilya** application but like everything else, you can design your own.

-`BaseAuthMiddleware` is also a protocol that simply enforces the implementation of the `authenticate` method and assigning the result object into a `AuthResult` and make it available on every request.
+`BaseAuthMiddleware` is also an abstract class that simply enforces the implementation of the `authenticate` method and assigning the result object into a `tuple[AuthCredentials | None, UserInterface | None]` or None and make it available on every request.

+`AuthenticationMiddleware` is an implementation using backends and most people will prefer it.
+See [Authentication](./authentication.md) for more details.

 ### Example of a JWT middleware class